 The original Connoisseur of Malvern studio was first sold in 1995, and that buyer subsequently sold the name and assets to American businessman a few years later.
 (Information about these non-original Connoisseur-branded pieces can be found in Identifying Original-Studio Connoisseur.)
 In 2003 “Connoisseur, Inc.” was registered as a Florida corporation by the American buyer.
 Arrangements were made with Bronte Porcelain (in Malvern) to produce some sculptures from molds that were supplied by the American company; this is why the sculptures produced during this time period have a backstamp in the format shown below:

-This stamp appears on a limited edition sculpture of a pair of penguins.
+This stamp appears on a sculpture of a pair of penguins.
 Note that the original Connoisseur logo has been modified with a curved bottom and the tiny “inc.” has been added, as has U.S.A. and also “produced by Bronte”.

 It’s not known how many early-2000s Bronte-made pieces had anything to do with any original Connoisseur of Malvern designs.
 Because the 1998 buyer acquired a stock of molds that were originally created and issued by the Lewis studio, and also some that were created during the tenure of the second owner (1995-1997) there was clearly a mix of both available.